spencewenski/locale_framework/README.md

 7. Compile your application and install!

-You can easily test your translations by commenting line 20 and uncommenting line 19 of `localize.c`, replacing "es" with a locale you are translating.
+You can easily test your translations by commenting line 20 and uncommenting line 19 of `localize.c`, replacing "es_ES" with a locale you are translating.

 ## Add More Languages